 Beginning of Colonization On Folly Beach

-The American Indian tribe Bohickets, were the first known inhabitants of the barrier island that overlooks the southern-most edge of Charleston Harbor.
-The many creeks that weaved throughout Folly Beach SC, along with the lush maritime forest teaming with wildlife, provided these early islanders with the required supply of food and water.
-By the late 15th century, European colonists started arriving to Folly Beach, which forced the Bohicket Indians abandon their home.
+The American Indian tribe Bohickets, were the first known inhabitants of the barrier island that overlooks the southernmost edge of Charleston Harbor.
+The many creeks that weaved throughout Folly Beach SC, along with the lush maritime forest teeming with wildlife, provided these early islanders with the required supply of food and water.
+By the late 15th century, European colonists started arriving at Folly Beach, which forced the Bohicket Indians to abandon their homes.

 The Folly Beach SC was deeded in September 1696 through a royal grant to William Rivers, which led to the beginning of an era of private ownership for Folly Beach.
 During the years prior to the Civil War, the somewhat isolated Folly Beach was known as “Coffin Land,” an epithet given to the island as it was a spot where ships entering Charleston Harbor often left passengers suffering from the plague or cholera.